 VCTs mostly invest in small, entrepreneurial businesses in a wide variety of sectors, from early-stage tech companies to high-end niche manufacturers, retailers, clothing brands and many more.

-Some VCT-backed companies have become household names, including Zoopla, Graze, Virgin Wines and Everyman Cinemas.
+Some VCT-backed companies have become household names, including Zoopla, Gousto, Virgin Wines and Everyman Cinemas.

 The companies can be privately owned or listed on AIM, the Alternative Investment Market of the London Stock Exchange.